 New Jersey Sen. Bob Menendez's corruption trial begins.
 Here's what to know.

-Washington — For the second time in his career, New Jersey Sen. Bob Menendez is heading to trial on corruption charges.
+Washington — For the second time in his career, New Jersey Sen. Bob Menendez is on trial on corruption charges.
 This time, he's fighting allegations that he traded his political influence for cash, gold bars and a new Mercedes-Benz convertible.

 The allegations date back to 2018, around the time the Democratic senator began dating the woman who is now his wife, Nadine Menendez, who was also indicted in the corruption probe.
 Prosecutors say Menendez provided political favors to three New Jersey businessmen and secretly helped the governments of Egypt and Qatar.